|

 Signs serve as a form of advertising to get people's attention, and businesses have found that light at night can be a great attention getter.
 If your goal is to stand out from the other advertisers, it is tempting to out-do, or in this case, out-light your competitors.
 Out and out "wars" for bigger, flashier, brighter signage can result; and the nighttime environment can suffer, with excess distraction to drivers and pedestrians, unsafe glare, and severe light trespass.
 Municipalities which have adopted strict sign size, height & placement regulations have found that uniform, modest signage greatly improves neighborhood appearance; sign lighting standards should be included in sign regulations.

 Signage can be illumninated in three basic manners: Exterior lights shining down on the sign face, exterior lights shining up on the sign face ("downlighting" or "uplighting", as in the building lighting described above), or with internal light which shines out of the sign.
 Any type of sign lighting, if improperly engineered, can spill excess or stray light into the environment.
 The billboards in the photo on the left feature wasteful uplighting fixtures which spray large amounts of their output up into the sky as light pollution and out into the surrounding neighborhood as glare.
-Hours which business signage may be illuminated can be regulated, too; building or roadway signage lighting may be allowed only during business hours, or face a general curfew time for closed businesses.
-Lighting which flashes, or which features moving displays of images or words, can be dangerously distracting to drivers; for public safety concern, this type of display, while it is becoming more popular, should probably be condemned in most applications near to roadways.

 The new generation of digital display signage presents its own set of lighting concerns.
 The billboard in the photo on the right features a digital display on the left face, and a traditional uplighted sign on the right one.
 To be visible in the sunlight, the output of the digital display must be extremely bright.
 If operated at dusk or at night at that same light output level, the sign will be glaringly bright; such signage must automatically adjust its light output depending on the amount of daylight present.
 Light output from luminous displays is normally measured in "nits"; while a sign needs to emit as much as 5,000 nits to be seen in full sunlight, less than 1/25 of that output is needed or desirable at night.
-See the paper "Digital Billboards: New Regulations for New Technology" elsewhere on this website for more dicussion of the enviriomental and safety impacts of digital billboards.
-Area lights, building lights, signage: Each and every form of artificial illumination which we use needs to be carefully scrutinized, asking whether it improves our communities (or degrades them), is being done efficiently (or wastefully), and if it is really necessary at all.
-Light fixtures, no matter what their external style, must be chosen with efficiency and their ability to put their light output only where it is needed as the features of top priority.